-Each Friday morning, in the CHOICE room, ANZ bank visit the school to collect school banking from students.
+Each Friday morning, in the CHOICES room, ANZ bank visits the school to collect school banking from students.
 Two Student Councillors are trained to help with the banking.
 Further information regarding banking is included in this information pack.

-Each year class and individual photos are taken in Term 1 by Heritage Photographic Studios.
-For new entrant children starting after March (or for new entrant classes still filling up) the photo is delayed until the fourth term.
+Each year class and individual photos are taken in term 1 by Heritage Photographic Studios.
+For new entrant children starting after term 1 the photo is delayed until the fourth term.
 Every second year family photos are taken.

 Sending payments to school

 When sending a payment with your children please place in the drop-box outside the school office.
 If you send cash to school, please have money in a sealed envelope with the following information: